 Join a food tour in Parma

 What better place to taste Parma ham, then in Parma?
 The city is oozing with food and the DOP products will hit you left, right and center.
 What to choose and where to eat?
-I’d suggest to join a food tour and have a local foodie explain you everything about the Parma market, the Parma ham and the famous Parmigiano Reggiano cheese.
+I’d suggest to join a food tour and have a local foodie explains you everything about the Parma market, the Parma ham, and the famous Parmigiano Reggiano cheese.
 Or learn how to make pasta according to the locals!